jcubic/jquery-terminal-wiki/Advanced-jQuery-Terminal-Tutorial.md

 * [[Formatting and Syntax Highlighting]].
 * [[Chinese and Japanese character support]].
 * [[Invoking Commands and terminal methods from Server]].
+* New Animation Extension
+* New Forms Extension

 **TODO:**
 * Drawing ASCII Table